sohaibnomanahmed/mac-setup/README.md

 ## Install Homebrew
 can be installed from: https://brew.sh
-Then install wget as described at the website and maybe flutter via fvm docs: https://fvm.app.
-Activity Monitor can be used to monitor the system htop is not needed.
+Then install wget as described at the website, Activity Monitor can be used to monitor the system htop is not needed.

 To update packages use
 ```